K-9 for Kids

 Canine Acts of Kindness for Children in Newtown, Connecticut

-December 14, 2015 was the third anniversary of the horrific shootings at the Sandy Hook Elementary School in Newtown, CT.
+December 14, 2017 will be the fifth anniversary of the horrific shootings at the Sandy Hook Elementary School in Newtown, CT.

 K-9 Disaster Relief, through its K-9 for Kids program, went to Newtown to help children, teachers, families and caregivers.